open/close all folders

 - FromSoftware developed the Another Century's Episode series, which was supposed to end with the third game (actually subtitled The Final).
 Then they made Another Century's Episode R for the PlayStation 3.
 The game was ripped apart for discarding the series' well-defined control system harkening to From Software's Armored Core franchise in favor of a clunky new system built around a ton of Scrappy Mechanics, as well as a lazily-executed Massively Multiplayer Crossover plotline, since R marks the series debut of several popular anime like Code Geass, Macross Frontier and Full Metal Panic!
 The follow-up, Another Century's Episode Portable for the PlayStation Portable, is an admitted apology that goes back to basics.
 Later, From Software developed the Mobile Suit Gundam Unicorn game, which did well enough to be called by players as "the game R should have been".

 - Banjo-Kazooie: Nuts and Bolts not only killed off Banjo-Kazooie, but almost every other Rare franchise too.
-Due to its low sales and negative fan reception because of its change from a platformer to a vehicle construction game, Microsoft cancelled sequels to Conker's Bad Fur Day, Killer Instinct, and others.
-Rare has since then only worked on original IPs such as the Kinect Sports games and Sea Of Thieves, and outside of a Compilation Re-release of their catalogue of older games through Rare Replay, the studio has never looked back at its library of old IPs (save for a supervisory role over the 2013 Killer Instinct reboot, handled by two different developers).
+Due to its low sales and negative fan reception because of its change from a platformer to a vehicle construction game, Microsoft cancelled sequels to Conker's Bad Fur Day, Killer Instinct, and various other franchises of theirs.
+Rare has since then only worked on original IPs such as the Kinect Sports games and Sea of Thieves, and outside of a Compilation Re-release of their catalogue of older games through Rare Replay and a supervisory role over the 2013 Killer Instinct reboot (otherwise handled by Double Helix for the first year, then Iron Galaxy), the studio has never looked back at its library of old IPs.

 - Battle Assault 3 starring Gundam SEED is another case of a Video Game 3D Leap that killed off a fine series, though this game was fairly well received.

-- Bubsy did well enough to get a few 2D sequels and a short-lived cartoon show.
+- Bubsy did well enough to get a few 2D sequels and a cartoon pilot.
 Then came Bubsy 3D, seen as one of the worst games ever made, which smashed head-first into the Polygon Ceiling.
-It was 24 years before Black Forest Games brought the bobcat out of retirement with Bubsy: The Woolies Strike Back.
+It would take 21 years before Black Forest Games brought the bobcat out of retirement with Bubsy: The Woolies Strike Back.

 - Crystal Kingdom Dizzy ended up being this for the Dizzy series of Spectrum games.
 A full-priced title with a drop in quality from the previous budget titles, its relative failure meant the planned next game, Wonderland Dizzy would never be released.

 - Epic Mickey 2: The Power of Two is this for the Epic Mickey series, since its failure wiped out Junction Point entirely.
-A big reason is the fact that Epic Mickey 2 fails to fix any of the problems of its predecessor (unstable frame rate, camera and control problems, etc.) and adds new issues on top of it.
-Fans and critics disagreed with the sentiments of Warren Spector, the lead designer, who thought that the game is perfect as it is and the technical problems are part of the game's charm.
+A big reason is the fact that Epic Mickey 2 failed to fix any of the problems of its predecessor (unstable frame rate, camera and control problems, etc.) and added new issues on top of it.
+Fans and critics disagreed with the sentiments of Warren Spector, the lead designer, who thought that the game was perfect as it was and the technical problems were part of the game's charm.

 - Fade To Black, the 3D sequel to Flashback, slams into the Polygon Ceiling head-on, crushing hopes of further sequels.
 Flashback's 2013 HD remake was not particularly well received either, and is likely the last we'll see of the franchise.